 School districts and their high school guidance teams can and should know which students are destined for college, beginning with seeing to it that EVERY high school senior completes the Free Application for Federal Student Aid (FAFSA).
 The FAFSA provides grants, loans and work-study funds to students and is a pivotal part in many students’ decision to attend college.

 What We’re Doing

-The High School Graduation Network, which is convened by The Boeing Company, is comprised of community members who are committed to improving the on-time graduation rate in our region and ensuring students are ready for college or a career in the modern workforce.
+The Future Ready Network, which is co-convened by The Boeing Company and Trident Technical College, is comprised of community members who are committed to improving the on-time graduation rate in our region and ensuring students are ready for college or a career in the modern workforce.

 As high schools in the tri-county area work to increase the college and career readiness of their graduates, one school in particular – Cane Bay High School – has met the 10 pillars of a successful school, resulting in an environment where the school is the core of the student’s life.
 Cane Bay High School has implemented or addressed what the experts say is a holistic and comprehensive approach to education, and the data show better-than-expected performance.

 Click here to read a report explaining Cane Bay High School’s 10 Best Practices.

 Click here to watch a video of Dr. Lee Westbury, Executive Director of Secondary Programs for Berkeley County School District, explaining the school’s 10 Best Practices.